bloominstituteoftechnology/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+Node.js has a key feature of asynchronous programming which allows multiple operations to be executed independently of each other.
+Express core feature is that it is a framework for Node.js and helps in fast tracking development of server-based apps.
 1. Understand and explain the use of Middleware?
+Middlware functions are functions that have acces to req and res, and the next function in the app req-res cycle.
+We use these fuctions to modify the req and res objects for tasks life parsing request bodies, adding response headers, and so forth.
 1. The basic principles of the REST architectural style.
+Contact first approach, statelessness, client-server model, caching, layered architecture
 1. Understand and explain the use of Express Routers.
+Express routers help us to create handlers.
+By handlers I mean to not just providing routing to our app but also extend this routing to handle validation, handle 404 or other errors.
 1. Describe tooling used to manually test the correctness of an API.
+For tooling we use postman(or insomnia) to verify correct HTTP status code, verify response payload, verify response headers, verify correct application state, and verify basic performance sanity.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions